claudiobritof/Meetings-Calendar/README.md

 # Meetings-Calendar
 Make scheduling meetings faster and more practical.

-Problem: I used to work on a tech-project team with 3 other members.
+&emsp;Problem: I used to work on a tech-project team with 3 other members.
 As, by the time, we lived in different cities, our meetings were always online, and we always lost too much time and spent too much energy scheduling it.

-&ensp;To solve this unproductive task, this project facilitated the convergence of schedules between members of both front-end and back-end teams, by displaying the meeting schedule for each day of a work week.
+&emsp;To solve this unproductive task, this project facilitated the convergence of schedules between members of both front-end and back-end teams, by displaying the meeting schedule for each day of a work week.
 It uses a set of imported modules and defines meeting times for each day, following each members' personal schedule.

 <b>Prerequisites:  </b>